thatoneguyfromutah/PotClock/README.md

 TestFlight Beta:
 https://testflight.apple.com/join/ivCR0RIe

 Use this code for inspiration, but do not simply copy and paste per se, plagiarism is not cool.
-I plan to update this GitHub every time I ship an update to PotClock for others to see.
+I plan to update the GitHub every time I ship an update to PotClock for others to see.
 If you want to support the developer (that is me) and future development efforts on this app there is a tipping section on the Twitter by X page and in the app on the App Store.